 Many organizations have adopted Infrastructure as Code (IaC) methodologies and are now leveraging IaC tools to create and manage complex deployments that would otherwise take days or weeks to implement.
 With the REST APIs and integration with popular IaC tools such as Terraform, Fortinet has enabled organizations to automate the provisioning of security services to various virtualization and cloud platforms with CloudFormation.

 Recently, Fortinet became an official Terraform provider, allowing users to directly create and manage Fortinet-specific resources, such as system interfaces and firewall policies.
 Additionally, Fortinet has taken advantage of cloud-native IaC tools such as AWS CloudFormation service to build solutions, including CloudFormation templates, that allow automatic deployment of its products along with the required AWS resources.
 While those ready-made templates automate provisioning of the AWS resources, organizations often need to rely on AWS services and constructs such as User Data and AWS Lambda Function to create third-party-specific resources.

 Today, if customers want to automate the configuration of their third-party security services running in AWS accounts, they have two primary options.
-They can either rely on User Data and custom scripts to push the configuration during the bootstrapping process, also known as day 0.
-Or, they need to leverage services such as AWS Lambda Function to interact with third-party resources via an API at some later stage of the application lifecycle.
+They can either rely on User Data and custom scripts to push the configuration during the bootstrapping process (also known as Day 0) or they need to leverage services such as AWS Lambda Function to interact with third-party resources via an API at some later stage of the application lifecycle.